cloudfoundry/cli/.github/CONTRIBUTING.md

 ## API Versioning

-The CLI has a minimum version requirements for the APIs it interfaces with, the requirements for these APIs are listed in the [Version Policy guide](https://github.com/cloudfoundry/cli/wiki/Versioning-Policy#cf-cli-minimum-supported-version).
+The CLI has a minimum version requirements for the APIs it interfaces with.
+The requirements for these APIs are listed in the [Version Policy guide](https://github.com/cloudfoundry/cli/wiki/Versioning-Policy#cf-cli-minimum-supported-version).